Amazing things I’ve seen and done in Loreto Baja California Sur

 This tour took 4 hours on board a 35-foot fully-equipped catamaran.
 Meals and drinks are also included in this tour (alcoholic beverages, too!).
 I was really surprised to really like this activity because boats and I are not very good friends.
 I often get dizzy and seasick.
 But the sea of Cortez is very calm so if you get easily seasick like me, you don’t have to worry about that when you do this tour.
 I really felt okay during the tour (except that I might have overdone the eating).

 #4: Learn the clams tradition with Doña Carmen

 Casa Carmen was my favorite culinary experience in Loreto where I had the chance to see how the traditional clams are made!
 Clams are Baja California’s seafood candy.
 They literally have it everywhere and it seems to be the newest tourist attraction in Baja Sur.
 Doña Carmen, the local lady who owns this restaurant is very generous with the recipe too.

-There are certainly many ways on how they make clams in this area but the one at Casa Carmen’s was baked in a brick oven.
+There are certainly many ways how they make clams in this area but the one at Casa Carmen’s was baked in a brick oven.
 First, the clams were buried in stones then the oven is filled with romerillo, a native plant in Baja Sur.
-Then the romerillo is lit with fire to give flavour to the clams.
+Then the romerillo is lit with fire to give flavor to the clams.
 This was way different than the hundreds of clams I tried in Loreto so you definitely need to visit Doña Carmen!

 #5: Visit Coronado Island, a favorite in Loreto Baja California Sur